 The ASU mandates additional disclosures and, as such, did not impact the Group's financial position, results of operations or cash flows when adopted as of January 1, 2009.
-For further information, refer to Note 22 - Derivatives and hedging activities.
+The disclosures required by the guidance will be included in the Financial Report 2Q10, which will be published on our website and filed with the SEC on or about August 5, 2010.